geometry-in-context/geometry-in-context.github.io-src/content/pages/home.rst

 ..
     figure:: {filename}/images/trig_screenshot.png

-This Spring we are creating a third film on the topic of volume and Cavalieri's principle.

 Since August of 2014, this site has received visits from people in more than 120 cities and 32 countries.
 If you use these materials in your classroom, it would be great to hear from you!
-The best way to reach me is by email at jthomas.mweinrich@gmail.com.
+The best way to reach me is by email at jthomas@email.arizona.edu.
 Teacher feedback is always appreciated.

 About the Author